Karen Poutasi

-Dame Karen Olive Poutasi (née Davidson; born 12 July 1949) is a New Zealand government official.
+Dame Karen Olive Poutasi (née Davidson; 12 July 1949 – 1 January 2026) was a New Zealand government official.
+She was the first woman to serve as director-general of health in New Zealand.
+Through her work in the government, Poutasi aided her country through various large events, including the HIV/AIDS crisis and the high-profile murder of Malachi Subecz.

-Early life, education and family
+Early life and education

-Poutasi was born in Ranfurly on 12 July 1949, and is the daughter of Gladys Enid Davidson (née Edmonds) and John Davidson.
+Poutasi was born Karen Olive Davidson in Ranfurly on 12 July 1949, the daughter of Gladys Enid Davidson (née Edmonds) and John Davidson.
 She was educated at Gore High School between 1963 and 1967, completed medical training at the University of Otago, and studied management at Otago and at Harvard University.

-In 1972, she married Reverend Samelu Faapoi Poutasi, and the couple went on to have four children.
-Her husband was the chaplain of Wellington Hospital.

 Career

-In 1984 Poutasi was the deputy medical superintendent at Dunedin Hospital.
+In 1984, Poutasi was the deputy medical superintendent at Dunedin Hospital.
 She was awarded a Harkness Fellowship to study public health administration, health policies, and the quality of health care in the United States.
 Poutasi was medical superintendent of Middlemore Hospital, Auckland, until 1987, when she was appointed chief health officer at the Department of Health.
-In this role she headed the Health Department's work to implement the recommendations of the Cartwright Inquiry on cervical cancer as well as New Zealand's efforts to control the spread of HIV/AIDS.
-In 1989 she was appointed as general manager of the Wellington Area Health Board.
+In this role, she headed the Health Department's work to implement the recommendations of the Cartwright Inquiry on cervical cancer as well as New Zealand's efforts to control the spread of HIV/AIDS.
+In 1989, she was appointed general manager of the Wellington Area Health Board.

-She has served as Director General of Health at the Ministry of Health (1995 to 2006), and as chief executive officer of the New Zealand Qualifications Authority (2006 to 2020).
-In 2019 she was seconded from the New Zealand Qualifications Authority to serve as Commissioner for the Waikato District Health Board; she left that post in 2022 when the district health boards were replaced with a single agency, Te Whatu Ora Health New Zealand.
-She was appointed to the Te Whatu Ora board at its inception and became chair in 2023, succeeding Rob Campbell.
+Poutasi served as director-general of health at the Ministry of Health from 1995 to 2006, and as chief executive officer of the New Zealand Qualifications Authority from 2006 to 2020.
+In 2019, she was seconded from the New Zealand Qualifications Authority to serve as Commissioner for the Waikato District Health Board; she left that post in 2022 when the district health boards were replaced with a single agency, Te Whatu Ora Health New Zealand.
+She was appointed to the board of Te Whatu Ora at its inception and became chair in 2023, succeeding Rob Campbell.
 She resigned that role in April 2024.

-Poutasi has also held governance roles on the board of Network for Learning from 2014 to 2022 and as chair of Taumata Arowai since 2023.
+Poutasi also held governance roles on the board of Network for Learning from 2014 to 2022 and as chair of Taumata Arowai from 2023 until her death.
+In December 2022, she wrote a report on the murder of Malachi Subecz, criticising the inaction of Oranga Tamariki leading up to the case.
+This led to widespread reform within the government to implement preventative measures against the harm of children.